yoyurec/logseq-awesome-styler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Info:**
 - OS:
 - Logseq ver:
 - Theme ver:
+- [ ] ⚠ Do i have issue on SolExt theme with DISABLED my `custom.css`?
-- [ ] Do i have the same on default theme?
+- [ ] ⚠ Do i have the same on default theme?

 **Description:**
 A clear and concise description of what the bug is......